plausible/docs/docs/events-api.md

 **url** <Required />

 URL of the page where the event was triggered.
 If the URL contains UTM parameters, they will be extracted and stored.
-When using the script, this is set to `window.location.href`
+When using the script, this is set to `window.location.href`.

 :::note
 The URL parameter will feel strange in a mobile app but you can manufacture something that looks like a web URL.
 If you name your mobile app screens like page URLs, Plausible will know how to handle it.
 So for example, on your login screen you could send something like: